jekku123/speedgame/readme.md

 ### End game

-- Game ends when you click the wrong button in the sequence that they lighted up, or by pressing the "END" key.
+- Game ends when you click the wrong button in the sequence that they lighted up, or by pressing the "END" button.

 Play the game [here](https://public.bc.fi/s2300208/speedgame/)